ANSN07/CI_CD_with_Jenkins_and_Argocd/README.md

 1. Unlocking Jenkins

-When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
+...When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

 From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks) or alternatively use the command to print the password at console: